 However, the landmark was approved in 1960 to be built in Iqbal Park in Lahore to commemorate the historical day that led to Pakistan’s achievement.
 Thus, it took seven years to build this historical headstone in the heart of Lahore.

-History honors those who remember their past, and Minar-e-Pakistan is one of such examples that will continue to remind us about our past.
-It will also remind us and how we achieved independence.
+History honors those who remember their past, and Minar-e-Pakistan is one such example that will continue to remind us about our past.
+It will also remind us how we achieved independence.
 After the Pakistan Resolution, it took only seven years for the Indian Muslims to eliminate the British Raj.
-Moreover, the Muslims got rid of Hindus atrocities as well.
+Moreover, the Muslims got rid of Hindu atrocities as well.

 Although there are many historical landmarks in Lahore and other cities of Pakistan, Lahore Minar-e-Pakistan is a one-of-a-kind and highly regarded historical monument ever-present in Pakistan.